7ds3f/wordle-bot/README.md

 ## How To Run Bottle
 1. Download the repo code
 2. Install the required libraries mentioned above
 3. Get a Discord bot token using this [Web Tutorial](https://discordgsm.com/guide/how-to-get-a-discord-bot-token).
-Save The token and **DO NOT SHARE YOUR TOKEN WITH ANYONE**
+Save your token and **DO NOT SHARE IT WITH ANYONE**
 4. Create a `.env` file in "...\wordle-bot\src\assets\".
-Paste "DISCORD_TOKEN=*PASTE BOT TOKEN HERE*" in that file. **AGAIN, DO NOT SHARE THIS WITH ANYONE**
+Paste "DISCORD_TOKEN=*YOUR BOT TOKEN HERE*" in that file. **AGAIN, DO NOT SHARE THIS TOKEN WITH ANYONE**
 Below is an example image of how you should setup your `.env` file:
 ![Example Environment Variable Image](./src/assets/exampleENV.jpg)
-5. Add the bot to your server, Tutorial [Linked Here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link)
+5. Add the bot to your server.
+Tutorial [Linked Here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link)
 6. Locate and run the code: Find "...\wordle-bot\src\main.py" in the downloaded files.
 In a terminal, run the command `python /path/to/main.py`.
 The code should output "Bottle is Running!", and the bot should now be online in your server.
 To stop running the bot, kill the terminal.

 7. To get started with BOTTLE, use the `/help` command in Discord to get started